Download Race Rules

 - Any equipment failure will not receive a re-run.

 - If the Skier drops the rope BEFORE crossing the start line, he/she will be allowed a restart immediately after the team’s fault start.
 The four-minute rule restarts upon the arena judge’s determination of a clear course.
-If a delay or the skier drops the rope on the second attempt to start, that team is disqualified for that run.
+If a delay or the skier drops the rope on the second attempt to start, that team will receive a no time for that run.
 If the Horse runs the course, the team should be dropped down (In the order at the official’s discretion) a few racers to allow for reasonable recovery time.
 If it is the last of the division, they should be scheduled to run 1st prior to the start of the next division.

 - Skier must be holding rope, and in an upright position and on at least one ski when crossing the finish

-- If the skier loses the rope, the team is disqualified for that
+- If the skier loses the rope, the team is will receive a no time for that

 - Both ski tips and both boots must go around a gate, or the gate is considered missed.